Open-Network-Models-and-Interfaces-ONMI/onmi-iisomi-xhaul-uml-yang/03-WTP-PoC/code/README.md

 ## Software Architecture
 The following figure shows the proposed software arichtecture.
-Please consider it as a "working document" or guideline.
+Please consider it as a "working document" or guidelines.

 ![Alt text](software_architecture.png?raw=true "Software architecture")